 NEEA regularly monitors activity and developments in the industry to identify potential impacts, and will work through its Board of Directors on specific mitigation, as the need arises.
 Additionally, NEEA staff uses these analyses to determine proactive mitigation strategies as part of its annual operations plan to ensure the alliance has options ready to address market shifts.

-EMERGING BUSINESS OPPORTUNITIES: SPECIAL FUNDING
+BUSINESS OPPORTUNITIES BEYOND THE PLAN: SPECIAL PROJECTS

+In the process of developing this Plan there were some opportunities left on the table; unfunded by the full regional alliance but not without value to some.
+And, subsets of regional parties as well as extra-regional entities have expressed interest in additional opportunities beyond those identified in the core plan.
+In the current Business Cycle, several of these types of activities are already funded separately from the current Business Plan; the End Use Load Research (EULR) project is such an example.

+Special projects are those, like EULR, that exist outside the core-funded market transformation activities in the Business Plan.
+Special projects must advance the purpose of the organization and adhere to the boundaries in the Strategic Plan.
+Three special projects: Commercial and Industrial Strategic Energy Management (C+I SEM), Industrial Technical Training (ITT) and the Multi-family Building Stock Assessment (MFBSA) are considered complementary to the core-funded activities in the plan and were developed with prospective budgets that are detailed in this Business Plan.
+The following two prospective special projects, focused on demand management - an area outside of core-funding, will need further discussions with interested parties to better understand prospective scope and level of effort required.

+New Special Project Opportunities in Demand Management.

-. - funding, Section 2 of the Emerging Technology Boundary Condition details areas of opportunity the alliance can explore in the 2020-2024 Business Plan where energy efficiency isn’t the only driving benefit. these pecial for interested parties since the focus of the work may extend beyond energy efficiency.
+Section 2 of the Emerging Technology Boundary Condition details areas of opportunity the alliance can explore in the 2020-2024 Business Plan where energy efficiency isn’t the only driving benefit.
+According to the Strategic Plan Boundary Conditions, these opportunities fall in the category of special projects since the focus of the work may extend beyond energy efficiency.
 NEEA has outlined two such opportunities and the potential role the alliance could serve with each.
-These opportunities are available for interested parties and will be considered and funded separately from the regionally funded activities in the Business Plan.
+These opportunities are available for interested parties and will be considered and may be funded separately from the core funded activities in the Business Plan.

-or the past two decades, the alliance has focused its work on accelerating adoption of energy efficiency in support of the region’s needs for energy resources.
+As an example, for the past two decades, the alliance has focused its work on accelerating adoption of energy efficiency in support of the region’s needs for energy resources.
 But the needs of the Northwest power system are changing, and capacity is now more of a near-term need than energy in many areas.
 The 7th Power Plan included a goal of acquiring 600 MW of demand response resources to help the Northwest meet its need for capacity.
 This goal was limited by availability of traditional demand response programs.
 Since the 7th Plan, new advancements in technology have the potential significantly increase the size and availability of these resources, and flexible demand and energy efficiency are both benefiting from advances in communication, controls and data collection technologies.
 As it has in energy efficiency, the alliance could play a significant role in helping the region accelerate adoption of new technologies in end-use devices that would enable a more flexible, efficient operation of the electric system.
 Since the technologies and interventions are largely common, the alliance could provide this value for significantly less cost than multiple, independent efforts.

-Assumptions Driving New Business Opportunities
+Assumptions Driving New Special Project Opportunities in Demand Management